 4cross_tenant_rejected=request does not match cache scopeThe exact cache does the correct thing: it refuses a paraphrase and refuses an old answer under a new policy release.
 Semantic caching adds only the first capability.
 It must not weaken the second.

 A semantic cache embeds a new question, searches stored question embeddings, and proposes a nearby saved answer.
-Systems such as GPTCache apply that retrieval step before deciding whether to call the LLM at all.[1]
+In a larger store, that retrieval step is commonly an approximate nearest-neighbor (ANN) search.
+Systems such as GPTCache apply candidate retrieval before deciding whether to call the LLM at all.[1]
 Sentence-BERT showed why this shape works: sentence embeddings can be compared efficiently with cosine similarity for semantic matching tasks.[2]

 For two vectors and , cosine similarity is: